 Thousands flock to see Dalai Lama in Indian state

-By Zarir Hussain, AFPTAWANG, India -- The Dalai Lama on Monday held a mass audience with tens of thousands of devotees on a “non-political” visit to a region near India's border with Tibet that has drawn shrill protests from China.
+TAWANG, India -- The Dalai Lama on Monday held a mass audience with tens of thousands of devotees on a "non-political" visit to a region near India's border with Tibet that has drawn shrill protests from China.

 More than 30,000 people, many of whom arrived days in advance, packed into an open-air polo ground near the remote Tawang monastery in the northeast Indian state of Arunachal Pradesh to hear the exiled Tibetan spiritual leader.